humzah-77/RFID-DOOR-LOCK/README.md

 # RFID-DOOR-LOCK
-An arduino based rfid door lock
+An Arduino based rfid door lock

-This code is based on the READNIUD example sketch from the MFRC522 library: https://github.com/miguelbalboa/rfid and built using an arduino uno.
+This code is based on the READNIUD example sketch from the MFRC522 library: https://github.com/miguelbalboa/rfid and built using an Arduino Uno.

 This program makes use of the built in EEPROM which allows storage of data indefinetly.
-The benifit of using the EEPROM is that is keeps the data in the event of power loss or accidently hitting the reset button on the arduino board.
+The benifit of using the EEPROM is that is keeps the data in the event of power loss or accidently hitting the reset button on the Arduino board.

-how to run:
+How To Run:

 1. Upload setupeeprom.ino to the Arduino board
 2. Once uploaded scan a RFID card